Fight Over Money For Puerto Rico Brings Disaster Aid Bill To A Standstill

 Democrats say that number represents the amount of money Puerto Rico should have access to over the lifetime of their recovery — expected to take decades — not money the island already received.
 They also argue that Trump administration officials have been slow to process requests for money that Congress already approved.

-They are particularly frustrated that administration officials haven't issued rules and regulations to allow Puerto Rico to spend $28 billion in rebuilding funds for low-income areas that were approved last year.
+They are particularly frustrated that administration officials haven't issued rules and regulations to allow Puerto Rico to spend $28 billion in rebuilding funds for low-income areas that was approved last year.
 In 2018, the Department of Housing and Urban Development announced plans to allocate nearly $16 billion, including $8.3 billion earmarked for Puerto Rico, but the rules must be issued first, according to a senior Democratic aide.

-Democrats say they aren't willing to budge on their demands and Republicans are unwilling to negotiate.
+Democrats say they aren't willing to budge on their demands, and Republicans are unwilling to negotiate.
 One option Democrats offered was to pair additional money for Puerto Rico with a larger amount for victims of disasters in the Midwest.

 But Republicans are not interested.